Last updated on July 8th, 2022 at 01:47 pm

 I took the dance up with a vengeance.
-Along the way I met another swing dancer and started dating him, and we ended up teaching together.
-He was new to the area from Ohio, was our new local dancing superstar with fancy moves that were new to us.
+Along the way, I met another swing dancer and started dating him, and we ended up teaching together.
+He was new to the area from Ohio and was our new local dancing superstar with fancy moves that were new to us.
 He needed a teaching partner.

-It was a dream come true for me of being the lindy hop teacher and performer.
+It was a dream come true for me of being a lindy hop teacher and performer.

 Now, years later, I returned to the Boston Ballet School for blues dance classes, this time just for fun as a student.
 I got the chance over the weekend to dance with many of my favorite blues and lindy hop dancers from around the country.

 Original lindy hop innovator and superstar Frankie Manning used to say that every dance is like a three-minute romance.
 You fall in love with your partner for three minutes on the floor, then spin into the arms of another man.
 Indeed, all weekend, I fell in love over and over with the feeling of being in someone’s arms, moving together to the music, syncopating to the beats, and moving our hips, bodies, and hearts in unison.